• Free shipping

 Jönköping

-Approximately 270 km one way from Bromölla – approximately 3.5 hours' drive.
+Approximately 270 km one way from Bromölla – about a 3.5-hour drive.

 Gothenburg

-Approximately 300 km one way from Bromölla – approximately 4 hours' drive.
-One overnight stay is normally included in connection with the assignment.
+Approximately 300 km one way from Bromölla – about a 4-hour drive.
+One overnight stay is normally included as part of the assignment.

 Stockholm

-Approximately 600 km one way from Bromölla – approximately 7–8 hours' drive.
-One overnight stay is normally included in connection with the assignment.
+Approximately 600 km one way from Bromölla – about 7–8 hours’ drive.
+One overnight stay is normally included with the assignment.

 Borlänge

-Approximately 650 km one way from Bromölla – approximately 9 hours' drive.
+Approximately 650 km one way from Bromölla – about 9 hours’ drive.
 One overnight stay is normally included in connection with the assignment.

 Luleå

 Approximately 1,550 km one way from Bromölla – approximately 20 hours of driving.
-Three overnight stays are normally included in connection with the assignment.
+Three overnight stays are normally included with the assignment.

-For assignments in other cities or regions, prices are available on request.
+For assignments in other cities or regions, prices are available upon request.

-When is digital advice or site visits appropriate?
+When is digital counseling or an in-person visit appropriate?

 When is it appropriate

-Minor or moderate sound problems where images, measurements, and descriptions are sufficient to analyze the situation
+Minor or moderate sound issues where photos, measurements, and descriptions are sufficient to analyze the situation

 How it works

-You send us pictures, room measurements, and a description of the problem.
-An acoustics specialist analyzes the information and gets back to you with recommendations on things like sound absorption, sound insulation, or vibration damping.
+You send photos, room measurements, and a description of the problem.
+An acoustics specialist analyzes the information and gets back to you with recommendations regarding, for example, sound absorption, sound insulation, or vibration damping

 Benefits

-A quick, free, and effective first step in identifying the cause of the noise problem.
+A fast, free, and effective first step to identify the cause of the noise problem

 Site visit

-Larger premises, complex building structures, or situations where sound is affected by installations, machinery, or ventilation.
+Larger spaces, complex building structures, or situations where sound is affected by HVAC systems, machinery, or ventilation

 How it works

-An acoustics specialist visits the site, analyzes the room or building, and assesses how sound is propagated in the environment.
-Concrete recommendations are then provided regarding measures and materials
+An acoustics specialist visits the site, analyzes the room or building, and assesses how sound propagates in the environment.
+Concrete recommendations regarding measures and materials are then provided

 Benefits

-Provides a more detailed analysis and is particularly valuable for complex sound problems or larger projects
+Provides a more detailed analysis and is particularly valuable for complex sound issues or large-scale projects

 Contact us for on-site acoustic consulting

-Soundproofing a room effectively requires the right method, materials, and precision.
-Here we go through step by step how to soundproof your room in the best way possible.
+Effectively soundproofing a room requires the right method, materials, and attention to detail.
+Here, we’ll walk you through, step by step, how to soundproof your room in the best possible way

 How to reduce structure-borne noise and vibrations

 Structure-borne noise is sound transmitted through vibrations from structures such as walls, floors, and ceilings.
-Here is everything you need to stop this early in the construction process.
+Here’s everything you need to stop it early in the construction process

 How to soundproof a room with high ceilings

-With our reverberation time calculator, you can easily figure out how much sound absorption you should put up to make a nice acoustic environment.
+With our reverberation time calculator, you can easily determine how many sound absorbers you should install to create an acoustically pleasant environment.

-SilentDirect specialises in solutions for sound insulation, sound absorption and vibration damping.
-Thanks to our extensive experience in analysing sound problems in different types of environments, we can quickly identify the cause of the problems and recommend effective measures.
+SilentDirect specializes in solutions for sound insulation, sound absorption, and vibration damping.
+With extensive experience analyzing acoustic issues in various types of environments, we can quickly identify the root cause of the problems and recommend effective solutions.

-With the right analysis from the outset, it becomes much easier to choose the right solution and achieve long-term improvement in acoustics.
+With the right analysis from the start, it becomes significantly easier to choose the right solution and achieve long-term improvements in acoustics.

 *Free shipping